infinityMark/Introduction_to_Internet_Technology_Group_Project.io/README.md

-# This is a project about the school HKCC in SEHH1016
+# This is a group project about the school HKCC in SEHH1016
+> # corresponding group project requirement:

 # The final grade of the project is A